bigsql/plprofiler/doc/plprofiler_cmd_ref.md

 ```
 usage: plprofiler export [OPTIONS]

-    Export the collected-data or one or more saved-datasets as a JSON
+    Export the shared-data or one or more saved-datasets as a JSON
     document.

 OPTIONS:

     --all           Export all saved-datasets.

-    --from-data     Export the collected-data instead of a saved-dataset.
+    --from-shared   Export the shared-data instead of a saved-dataset.

     --name=NAME     The NAME of the dataset to save.